-Conyers has advised Chrysaor, the UK’s leading independent North Sea oil and gas group, on its proposed merger with Premier Oil plc through a reverse takeover which included the reorganisation of Premier’s existing debt and cross-currency swaps.
+Conyers advised Chrysaor, the UK’s leading independent North Sea oil and gas group on its merger with Premier Oil plc through a reverse takeover which included the reorganisation of Premier’s existing debt and cross-currency swaps.
 The merger creates a new independent oil and gas company, Harbour Energy plc, which is now the largest independent oil and gas company listed on the London Stock Exchange with a market capitalisation of approximately US$5 billion.

 Chrysaor is backed by Harbour Energy, a global energy investor founded and managed by EIG Global Energy Partners.
-Under the terms of the debt-for-equity agreement, Chrysaor will own at least 77% of the combined group, with creditors taking the second-largest share of the company at 18%.
-Premier’s existing shareholders will own just under 6% at the conclusion of the transaction.
+Under the terms of the debt-for-equity agreement, Chrysaor owns 77% of the shares of Harbour with Premier retaining 5%.

-The cross-practice team at Conyers, who advised on the Cayman law aspects of the proposed merger, was led by Corporate partner Craig Fulton with support from Restructuring partner Ben Hobden.
-They were supported by Corporate Counsel Alex Davies and Barnabas Finnigan and Corporate Associate Philippa Gilkes.
-Conyers worked closely with the onshore team at Clifford Chance in London who are managing the transaction for Chrysaor.
+The cross-practice team at Conyers who advised on the Cayman Islands legal aspects of the proposed merger was led by Corporate partner Craig Fulton with support from Restructuring partner, Ben Hobden.
+They were supported by Corporate Counsels Alex Davies and Barnabas Finnigan and Associates Philippa Gilkes and Ali Low.
+Conyers worked closely with Clifford Chance in London who managed the onshore aspects of the transaction for Chrysaor.